 Once elected, Governors will be invited to attend an induction and will receive on-going training as required.
-The Membership and Governance Manager will be your first point of contact and support for all of the Governors.
+The Deputy Head of Corporate Governance will be your first point of contact and support for all of the Governors.

 Governors play an important role